Mawadda-Kadi/LGBTQ-Club-Project/README.md

 ### Media Queries:

-- Responsive design with media queries for tablets and larger screens.
+- First-Mobile Development:
+Mobile-first development approach is adopted, ensuring a responsive design starting from mobile devices and progressively enhancing for larger screens.
+- Media queries are strategically employed to adjust styles and layouts based on different screen sizes.

 ### Colors and Styling: